50 Tiny Changes That Will Make You a Happier Person

 Share good news

 People are always happy to get good news but you know what makes us even happier?
 Giving good news!
 In a study done by the Society for Personality and Social Psychology, researchers found that sharing good news, even little things, gave both the giver and the receiver a significant bump in happiness.
 “This study [shows] how important it is to share with your partner when good things happen, as well as to respond positively to the sharing of good news,” says author Sarah Arpin, a social psychologist at Gonzaga University.
-See the results of our global poll on what makes people happiest.

 Find the joy in parenting